Haughley Park: 20th Century

-The property was bought in 1924 by Turner Henderson who was the second son of John Henderson owner of Studley Priory in Oxfordshire.
+The property was bought in 1924 by Turner Henderson, the second son of John Henderson who owned Studley Priory in Oxfordshire.
 Turner was born in 1876 and in 1914 he married Constance Pauncefort Duncombe.

 In his obituary Turner is described as "a farmer, explorer and big game hunter.
-When he died in 1956 he left Haughley Park to the Zoological Society to be used as a zoological establishment but they declined his offer.
+When he died in 1956 he left Haughley Park to the Zoological Society to be used as a zoological establishment, but they declined his offer.

 Instead Alfred Williams bought the Park to be used as for his poultry processing business.
 A devastating fire in 1961 gutted some of the house.
 However it was fully restored by the family three years later.
 The poultry business was sold but the Williams family still retain ownership of the Park.

 In 2019, plans to build new homes on the former poultry processing site were rejected by the local authority.